What is Vitiligo?

 Vitiligo is a disorder affecting melanocytes (cells which form the pigment) and therefore, in addition to the skin, the condition can also affect the hair, eyes, inner ear and the meninges of the brain.

-Therefore, vitiligo can pe present in combination with:
+Therefore, vitiligo can be present in combination with:

-- Polyose – presence of white hair strand
+- Polyose – the presence of white hairs

 - Premature graying of hair